Rahman2001/Web_Quiz_Engine/README.md

 # Web_Quiz_Engine

 This is Java project built in Spring Boot.

 !
 All the tests described below can be completed using Postman!
 This project all about backend (disclaimer for frontend devs).

-1.A user have to register his/her account via "localhost:8889/api/register" (POST) sending raw JSON format "email" and "password".
+1. A user have to register his/her account via "localhost:8889/api/register" (POST) sending raw JSON format "email" and "password".

 2. After registration, a user has to pass through basic authentication in order to create, solve, view, delete quizzes.